Sedgwick County working on AI policy for employees

 Sedgwick County employees acknowledge that AI could be helpful.

-“There could be some data or solutions that come out of that that we had never thought of before,” said District I Commissioner Pete Meitzner.
+“There could be some data or solutions that come out of that that we had never thought of before,” said Commissioner Pete Meitzner.

 But it also has the potential for problems.